 Bronwen Tate is the author of the poetry collection The Silk the Moths Ignore (Inlandia Institute 2021), National Winner of the Hillary Gravendyk Prize, and a contributor to Midwinter Constellation (Black Lawrence Press 2022), a poetry collaboration.
 A citizen of the Chickasaw Nation, Bronwen earned an MFA in Literary Arts from Brown University and a Ph.D. in Comparative Literature from Stanford University.
-Her poems and essays have appeared in publications including CV2, Bennington Review, The Rumpus and Contemporary Literature.
+Her poems and essays have appeared in publications including CV2, Bennington Review, The Rumpus, and Contemporary Literature.
 After completing a Postdoc as a Thinking Matters Fellow at Stanford, Bronwen taught creative writing and literature at Marlboro College in Vermont before coming to UBC.
-Her work has been supported by Stanford’s DARE (Diversifying Academia Recruiting Excellence) Dissertation Fellowship, as well as by fellowships from the Stanford Humanities Center and Vermont Studio Center, and Banff Centre for Creativity and the Arts.
+Her work has been supported by Stanford’s DARE (Diversifying Academia Recruiting Excellence) Dissertation Fellowship, as well as by fellowships from the Stanford Humanities Center, Canada Council for the Arts, Vermont Studio Center, and Banff Centre for Creativity and the Arts.
 In collaboration with UBC colleague John Vigna, Bronwen is co-writing a creative writing pedagogy book under contract with Bloomsbury Academic.
 The book features micro-interviews with over forty innovative and influence writers and teachers and has been supported by a UBC Dean of Arts Educational Leadership and Innovation Award.